funcompbio/project-youthunemployment/README.md

 ## Evaluation rubric

 The rubric to evaluate this project consists of the following items:

+* Have all members of the group made a sizeable number of commits to the GitHub repo?

 * Does the GitHub repo contain at least the analysed CSV files along with the `index.Rmd` file and the resulting `index.html`?